 Using the handout of the card script, type in the handlers into the card script.
 As you do so, make an effort to understand what is going on in each handler.
 For instance, the

-createBeginningSetup handler creates a global array that assigns the proper starting squares for all of the chess pieces.
+resetGame handler assigns the proper starting squares for all of the chess pieces in the array.
 If you are unsure how a chessboard is supposed to be set up, there are many web sites that will explain it and show diagrams.

 clearBoardempties all the elements of the board array while keeping the array structure intact;